Amazon Prime review: is it worth the money?

 This included streaming service is better than it used to be.
 It’s ad-free and has grown to 100 million songs (similar to Spotify) so there’s plenty to keep you occupied if you don’t want to shell out extra for premium music streaming.

-Digital books and magazine with Prime Reading
+Digital books and magazines with Prime Reading

 Every month Prime members get access to a few thousand ebooks and magazines to read via a Kindle, Kindle app, or even your computer.
-There are a few big titles, such as the Harry Potter series, but otherwise don’t expect to pick up the novels on your reading list.
+There are a few big titles, such as the Harry Potter series, but otherwise don’t expect to pick up all the novels on your reading list.

 The magazine offering isn’t bad, but the titles change every month.
 It’s better instead to see if you can get digital magazines from your library.